M3RG-IITD/llamat/README.md

 # Documentation
 The codebase makes use of the [Megatron-LLM](https://github.com/epfLLM/Megatron-LLM) library for efficient training of LLMs.
+Go through their documentation to understand the basics.
+The environment for using our codebase is same as the one for Megatron-LLM.
 ## File Structure
 - src
   Contains code to pretrain and fine-tune LLMs that have the LLaMA-2 or LLaMA-3 architecture.